 The most popular method for cleaning rust on garden tools is with vinegar.
 Soak the tool overnight in a mixture of 50% vinegar and 50% water.
-Then with steel wool, a brush or a crumpled up piece of tin foil, rub the rust off in a circular motion.
-When the rust is gone, rinse the tool in soapy water and then just clear water.
-Hang in to dry, then rub it with mineral oil or WD-40.
+Then with steel wool, a brush, or a crumpled-up piece of tin foil, rub the rust off in a circular motion.
+When the rust is gone, rinse the tool in soapy water and then clean water.
+Hang it to dry, then rub it with mineral oil or WD-40.

 Another interesting rust removal recipe involves just using a can of cola and a crumpled piece of tin foil or wire brush to scrub away the rust.
 The phosphoric acid in cola dissolves the rust.